 If your Uber driver gets into an accident in Florida, Uber may be responsible for your damages.
 Before you pursue your damages, however, please get medical attention right away.
-Some injuries, such as whiplash or concussion, can take several hours before symptoms appear.
+The symptoms of some injuries, such as whiplash or a concussion, can take several hours to appear.
 You could have internal injuries that show up only in a medical exam or scan.
 Please see your doctor or healthcare provider, and then follow their recommendations.

-After you have taken care of your medical needs, you should consider working with an Uber and Lyft accident lawyer.
-You may be entitled to compensation from the driver, Uber, or another third party who shares responsibility for the accident.
-We can speak with you about your accident and legal options during a free consultation.
+After you have taken care of your medical needs, you should consider working with a Miami rideshare accident lawyer from our firm.
+You may be entitled to compensation from the driver, Uber, or another third party who is responsible or partially responsible for the accident.
+We can discuss your accident and legal options during a free consultation.

 Uber Might Cover Your Injuries and Other Damages

 Rideshare companies, like Uber and Lyft, must carry liability insurance to cover bodily injuries and property damage.
 Uber has a $1 million liability insurance policy for eligible passengers, motorists, pedestrians, bicyclists, and motorcycle riders.
 You should be aware that this $1 million liability insurance applies only when an Uber driver is on the Uber app and carrying passengers.

-If the driver is on the app but does not have any passengers, the driver’s personal insurance and company policies may cover anyone involved in an accident.
-If someone was involved in an accident with an Uber driver who was using his or her vehicle for personal use–not on the app and not carrying passengers – only the driver’s personal insurance would apply.
+If a driver is on the app but does not have any passengers, the driver’s personal insurance and company policies may cover anyone involved in an accident.
+If someone was involved in an accident with an Uber driver who was using his or her vehicle for personal use–a driver who was not on the app and not carrying passengers–only the driver’s personal insurance would apply.

 Florida Liability Law and Uber Accidents

 Florida is one of a handful of states with a “no-fault” car insurance statute per Florida Statues § 627.736.
 Florida law requires all motorists to carry personal injury and liability insurance.
 The “no-fault” clause means that your auto insurance policy pays the first $10,000 in medical bills.